r3po-1s-Tr3e/GitHero_2023/README.md

-# IIT Mandi Git Hero 2023 ( Fork your way to victory with GIT! )
+# IIT Mandi Git Hero 2023 (Git gud with Git)
 We welcome you all to Git Hero 2023

 ## Plot
-Deanu and Behu are two ecil supervillians hell bent on destro  (you know who they are ;P).
+Deanu and Behru are two evil supervillians (famous among all ), hell bent on destroying.

-Hint: Paddu is a pro level comder while Vicku is a graphic designing gawd.

-Vicku is a very short-tempered guy.
-Interestingly, Vicku got infected with a deadly and contagious disease ‘F’.
-As he was in quarantine and was feeling agitated, there are chances that he might come out and spread the disease throughout the campus.
-So, his good friend Paddu, in an attempt to stop Vicku, developed a game.
-But, there are some bugs in the game that need to be fixed and Vicku is a noob when it comes to using git.

-If Vicku is not able to play the game, he will come out of his quarantine and spread the disease throughout the campus.
-Hence, in order to stop this madness and save yourself from getting infected by ‘F’, you need to help Vicku in removing bugs from the game.

 ## Get started